raj-kalepu/OptiFab/README.md

 # OptiFab
-Optimizing 3D Printing Parameters Using Machine Learning This project investigates the relationship between 3D printing process parameters and the mechanical properties of printed parts, focusing on tensile strength.
+Optimizing 3D Printing Parameters Using Machine Learning This project investigates the relationship between 3D printing process parameters and the mechanical properties of printed parts.
 Using a dataset generated from physical experiments, we apply machine learning to model, analyze, and optimize parameter combinations.

 # Project Overview
-Experimental data collected from 3D printed specimens tested for tensile strength.
+Experimental data collected from 3D printed specimens tested.

 Dataset includes key printing parameters like layer height, infill percentage, raster angle, and others.